qwertie/home/misc/Atlas-Shrugged-summary.md

 > Judge his views by the motive of that action, you have constantly been told.
 And with this I agree unreservedly: judge his views by the motive of that action. [...]

 > "For two years, I had been Hank Rearden's mistress.
 Let there be no misunderstanding about it: I am saying this, not as a shameful confession, but with the highest sense of pride. [...]
 Was I moved by a passion of my body?
 I was.
 Have I experienced the most violent form of sensual pleasure?
 I have.
-If this now makes me a disgraced woman in your eyes— let your estimate be your own concern.
+If this now makes me a disgraced woman in your eyes — let your estimate be your own concern.
 I will stand on mine."

 > [...]
 A young intellectual of Chick Morrison's staff stood ready to cut the broadcast off the air in case of trouble, but he saw no political significance in the speech he was hearing. [...]

 > "I am proud that he had chosen me to give him pleasure and that it was he who had been my choice.
 It was not — as it is for most of you — an act of casual indulgence and mutual contempt.
 It was the ultimate form of our admiration for each other, with full knowledge of the values by which we made our choice. [...]
 I wanted him, I had him, I was happy, I had known joy, a pure, full, guiltless joy, the joy you dread to hear confessed by any human being [...].

-> "Miss Taggart, " said Bertram Scudder nervously, "aren't we departing from the subject of ...
+> "Miss Taggart," said Bertram Scudder nervously, "aren't we departing from the subject of ...
 After all, your personal relationship with Mr. Rearden has no political significance which—"

 > "I didn't think it had, either. [...]
 Well, I thought that I knew everything about Hank Rearden, but there was one thing which I did not learn until today.
 It was the blackmail threat that our relationship would be made public that forced Hank Rearden to sign the Gift Certificate surrendering Rearden Metal.
 It was blackmail — blackmail by your government officials, by your rulers, by your —"